Use with Tracked Changes

 API endpoint

-When fetching tool definitions, pass the top-level operationMeta option to add a meta field to tiptapEdit operations.
+When fetching tool definitions, configure the tiptapEdit tool so it can include a meta field on operations.
 Then instruct the AI to provide a justification in that meta field.

 const response = await fetch(`${apiBaseUrl}/toolkit/tools`, {